computationalmystic/project4-group6/overview.md

 	- Define logic for granting access to this functionality

--Create permissions for instructors that include all the same abilities as the TAs
+- Create permissions for instructors that include all the same abilities as the TAs

 - TA user has access to specified methods